Ga naar Nederlandstalige versie

 Walt Disney World is in direct competition with Universal Orlando Resort, which can be found just a few miles further along Interstate 4.
 And since Universal is heavily relying on thrills, Disney just had to add another sensational roller coaster to its lineup.
 This ride opened in April 2023 as TRON Lightcycle/Run, which is a nearly identical copy of the TRON roller coaster at Shanghai Disneyland.
 And just like I adored the ride in China, I’m very positive about Magic Kingdom’s version.
 TRON Lightcycle/Run consists of a powerful acceleration, a photogenic outdoor part and an enjoyable indoor section.
 What really sets this ride apart from others, however, is its visual appearance.
 I just can’t think of another roller coaster that’s as Instagrammable and futuristic as this one.
 If you’d take away all of the visual components, this wouldn’t be much more than an okay experience.
 But in its current form, TRON is one of my favourite coaster experiences in Orlando.

 It’s kind of cool to see that Magic Kingdom’s newest and oldest thrill coasters are literally just a few steps away from each other.
 TRON may currently be the hottest ticket in Tomorrowland, but Space Mountain still manages to attract a decent crowd as well.
-This is quite an achievement, as this version of Space Mountain was the first of its kind to be build at any Disney park in 1975.
+This is quite an achievement, as this version of Space Mountain was the first of its kind to be built at any Disney park in 1975.
 Because of its age, Space Mountain obviously isn’t extremely modern or comfortable.
 However, I do appreciate the ride experience.
-Despite being in operation for nearly five decades, Space Mountain turns out to be a surprisingly thrilling experience with powerful twists and turns.
+Despite being in operation for five decades, Space Mountain turns out to be a surprisingly thrilling experience with powerful twists and turns.
 I wouldn’t be opposed against a modernisation of the queue and theming elements, but overall Space Mountain doesn’t fail to impress.

 Another classic Disney mountain can be found at the opposite side of the park.
-Big Thunder Mountain Railroad was inaugurated in 1980 and it was the slightly larger version of Disneyland Anaheim’s runaway mine train.
+Big Thunder Mountain Railroad was inaugurated in 1980 and it’s a slightly larger version of Disneyland Anaheim’s runaway mine train.
 The ride is more or less similar to the west coast version and it creates just as much fun.
 Big Thunder Mountain remains one of the world’s best family coasters and this is especially true in the dark.
-A little warning for European visitor’s, though: if you’re used to the Parisian version of Big Thunder Mountain, it might be a good idea to lower your expectations.
+A little warning for European visitors, though: if you’re used to the Parisian version of Big Thunder Mountain, it might be a good idea to lower your expectations.
 Large parts of the layout are identical, but the two underwater tunnels and the splashdown effect are nowhere to be found.

 DARK RIDES